DhavalW/octopus/README.md

 Promise.all(tasks)
 .then(()=>{

+// Data passed to a call can be a value, or a function.
+If function, it is evaluated for every transport that matches the filter, and the return value of the function is used as data.

   hello.call('local:child:child1',{from:'Parent'})
     .then((resp) => console.log('\n\nGot "hello local:child:child1" response as :\n',resp));

   hello.call('local:child:child2',{from:'Parent'})
     .then((resp) => console.log('\n\nGot "hello local:child:child2" response as :\n',resp));

   hello.call('local:child:*',{from:'Parent'})
     .then((resp) => console.log('\n\nGot "hello local:child:*" response as :\n',resp));